Marcus Paus: Work and collaborations

 In 2018 Julie Kleive and Joachim Kwetzinsky released the album En hellig, alminnelig lek (A Sacred, Ordinary Game) with songs by Paus based on poetry by André Bjerke.
 In 2020 Kleive and Kwetzinsky released the album Dypt i forledelsen (Deep in Seduction) with songs by Paus based on poetry by Jens Bjørneboe.
 Music critic Maren Ørstavik described the latter as "a solid, modern song cycle" written with "a sense of singable melodies, classical forms and traditional instrumentation" and noted that "it is interesting to compare the two works, which demonstrate that Paus is an original composer despite the conventional forms and instrumentation."

-In 2020, Paus released the song cycle Good Vibes in Bad Times, written for mezzosoprano Tora Augestad based on texts by Donald Trump reconceptualized as poems.
+In 2020, Paus released the song cycle Good Vibes in Bad Times, written for mezzo-soprano Tora Augestad based on texts by Donald Trump reconceptualized as poems.
 Paus said that "more than being merely a satirical take on Trump (which, of course, it obviously is), these texts offer a humanizing perspective, allowing us to take pity where reality otherwise leaves little room for it."

-In a review of Paus's film score for Mortal (2020), Jonathan Broxton wrote that the work is "likely to be remembered as the breakthrough of a superb ‘new’ talent because if this is any indication of his work, he’s going to be massive very soon."
+In a review of Paus's film score for Mortal (2020), Jonathan Broxton wrote that the work is "likely to be remembered as the breakthrough of a superb ‘new’ talent because if this is any indication of his work, he's going to be massive very soon."
 Paus was nominated for the 2020 Movie Music UK Awards; Broxton wrote that Paus, "who is already considered a wunderkind in classical circles – blew me away with the score for the super-hero fantasy/horror Mortal."
 Paus was also nominated for an Amanda Award and as the Norwegian nominee for the 2021 Nordic Film Music Days – HARPA Award for the work; the HARPA jury described it as "an impressively mature orchestral work that feels both introvert and extrovert at the same time, painting its fantastical canvas in broad, impressionistic strokes."
 Daniel Schweiger described Mortal as "truly thunderstruck in announcing Paus’ symphonically avenging talent to a bigger playing field."